-The Notice provides guidance related to certain specified RMDs for 2023.
-It also announces that the final regulations that the IRS intends to issue related to RMDs will apply for purposes of determining RMDs no earlier than 2024.
+The Notice provides guidance related to certain specified RMDs for 2024.
+It also announces that the final regulations that the IRS intends to issue related to RMDs will apply for purposes of determining RMDs no earlier than 2025.
 Current tax laws provide complex rules for minimum distributions from retirement plans and IRAs during the life of the participant and after such person's death.

-Final RMD regulations-The Notice states that the pending RMD regulations will apply for calendar years beginning no earlier than 2024.
+Final RMD regulations-The Notice states that the pending RMD regulations are anticipated to apply for calendar years beginning on or after January 1, 2025.

-10-year rule-The Notice provides a one-year extension (through 2023) of the relief in the 2022 Notice relating to the IRS' interpretation of the 10-year rule under the SECURE Act.
+10-year rule-The Notice provides another one-year extension (through 2024) of the relief in the prior Notices relating to the IRS' interpretation of the 10-year rule under the SECURE Act.
 The IRS, in its 2022 proposed RMD regulations, interpreted the 10-year rule as requiring distributions to continue throughout the 10-year period (1) for certain beneficiaries (e.g., adult children) if the employee dies on or after their RBD, because the "at-least-as-rapidly" rule applies in addition to the 10-year rule in such case, and (2) following the death of an "eligible designated beneficiary" (EDB) (e.g., a surviving spouse) who is "stretching" the benefits they inherited from an employee who died before their RBD.
 Many taxpayers thought no distributions would be required during the 10-year period, regardless of when or how the 10-year rule is triggered.